jayeshnair29/codeandcrate/_posts/2025-09-18-amazon-great-indian-festival-deals-to-watch.md

 <div style="display: flex; flex-wrap: wrap; align-items: center; margin-bottom: 2rem;">
   <div style="flex: 1; min-width: 200px; margin-right: 1.5rem;">
     With the festive season right around the corner, this is the perfect time to think about gifts.
-This Fossil watch is elegant, timeless, and with a sale price of **₹8,307**, it’s an affordable piece of luxury.
+This Fossil watch is elegant, timeless, and with a sale price of <strong>Rs 8,307</strong>, it’s an affordable piece of luxury.
 It's a fantastic gifting option for Diwali or a birthday, and a great deal to snag during the sale.
     <div class="text-center my-4">
       <a href="https://amzn.to/41Va7Mr" class="btn btn-dark" target="_blank" rel="noopener sponsored">Add to Cart on Amazon</a>
     </div>